Updating a disk

 After increasing the disk size, you also need to increase the size of its partitions and file systems.
 For boot disks, this happens automatically after you restart the VM.

-You can also increase the size of any disk of the VM without restarting it.
-The workflow depends on the file system of the disk partition you need:
+You can also increase the size of any VM disk without restarting the VM.
+The workflow depends on the file system of the disk partition in question:

 -